 - 108.1 General.
-The building official is authorized to require a permit for temporary structures and temporary uses.
-Such permits shall be limited as to time of service, but shall not be permitted for more than six months.
+The building official is authorized to issue a permit for temporary structures and temporary uses.
+Such permits shall be limited as to time of service, but shall not be permitted for more than 180 days.
 The building official is authorized to grant extensions for demonstrated cause. - 108.2 Conformance.
-Temporary structures and uses shall comply with the requirements in Section 3103 of this code. - 108.3 Temporary power.
+Temporary structures and uses shall comply with the requirements in Section 3103. - 108.3 Temporary power.
 The building official is authorized to give permission to temporarily supply and use power in part of an electric installation before such installation has been fully completed and the final certificate of completion has been issued.
-The part covered by the temporary certificate shall comply with the requirements specified for temporary lighting, heat or power in NFPA 70 (National Electrical Code [NEC]). - 108.4 Termination of approval.
-The building official is authorized to terminate a permit for a temporary structure or use and to order the temporary structure to be removed and/or the use be discontinued.
+The part covered by the temporary certificate shall comply with the requirements specified for temporary lighting, heat or power in NFPA 70. - 108.4 Termination of approval.
+The building official is authorized to terminate such permit for a temporary structure or use and to order the temporary structure to be removed or use to be discontinued.